dikpaal/Conception/README.md

 ## User Stories

-- The user can *add* furniture in the room *in the position and alignment of their choice*. given that there is space.
+- The user can *add* furniture in the room *in the position of their choice*. given that there is space.
 - The user will also be able to *view all the furniture placed in the room so far*.
-- The user can also *change the size of* or *delete furniture* from the room.
+- The user can also *delete furniture* from the room.
 - The user can *change the color of a furniture*.
-- The user can *change the dimensions of the room*.
+- The user can *change the dimension of the room*.